Online payment system Skrill offers Crypto Exchange Service, allowing customers to buy or sell cryptocurrencies. What else do we know?

 “Exchange from 40 fiat currencies to Bitcoin, Bitcoin Cash, Litecoin or Ether and back to your wallet currency instantly and securely no additional verification is needed.”

-As announced in the company’s website, this unique service is now available to both new and existing Skrill customers.
-In the near future, Skrill is expected to add more cryptocurrencies just like US-based crypto exchange, Coinbase.
+As announced on the company’s website, this unique service is now available to both new and existing Skrill customers.
+In the near future, Skrill is expected to add more cryptocurrencies just like the US-based crypto exchange, Coinbase.

 Moreover, it is worthy of note that there is no provision for an additional Skrill wallet to buy or sell digital coins as Skrill users can make exchanges using their already existing wallet.

-Currently, this new Skrill functionality is available in 36 countries, including the UK, South Africa, the UAE and most European countries.
-However, residents of USA and Russia are denied access to this service at the moment.
+Currently, this new Skrill functionality is available in 36 countries, including the UK, South Africa, the UAE, and most European countries.
+However, residents of the USA and Russia are denied access to this service at the moment.

 On the bright side, the company has hinted a possibility of expanding its services, stating that the list of countries “is subject to change”.